Trollflix/Terms-of-Service/privacy-and-data-policy.md

 ## Introduction

-Welcome to [Your Social Media Site].
+Welcome to Trollflix.
 We are committed to protecting your privacy and ensuring the security of your personal data.
 This policy explains how we collect, use, and share your information.

 ## Information We Collect